 The Page Value metric can be used to identify a category's financial influence by showing its share of revenue.
 Category pages with higher Page Value have a higher tendency to be viewed by customers who eventually make higher purchases.

-The number of times this category was the first page a shopper landed on during their Visit (See "Visits" above).
+The number of times this category was the first page a shopper landed on during their session.
 This can be used to gauge the number of times shoppers begin their browsing on this category.